+Issue & Risk Mitigation Measures Cost 4.4 Other Programs and Servi ces: Category 3 (continued) 61.
+Limited staff requires prioritization of staff resources which occasionally cannot meet the programs' demands, causing missed opportunities Review programs annually for cost-recovery.
+Find and use current partnerships to offset program delivery demands.
+Increase revenue generation to support increasing staff demands.
+Included in the budget.
+Requires additional funding.
+Additional staff complement is required.
 4.4.
-1 Local Water Monitoring ( con tinued) 58.
-To ensure QC's monitoring efforts are accurate, funding sources are required to use the best science, monitoring, and data analysis protocols. • Inventory funding opportunities available for future projects and collaborating with partners on new technology. • Requires additional funding.
-Additional staff complement may be required.
-4.4.
-2 Green Energy 59.
-Cost recovery challenges • Continue to pay down the loan.
+1 Local Water Monitoring Local water monitoring issu Section 4.4. es and risk are included in the list of issues and risks under 4.4.
+2 Green Energy 62.
+Cost recovery challenges Continue to pay down the loan.
 Continue to optimize revenue generation by planning major maintenance for off peak generating periods.
-Lobby for operator safety measures to be eligible for funding through the Water Erosion Control Infrastructure (WECI) grant program. • Included in the budget.
+Lobby for operator safety measures to be eligible for funding through the Water Erosion Control Infrastructure (WECI) grant program.
+Included in the budget.
 Additional funding may be required.
 Additional staff resources may be required.
-60. Limited staff knowledge transfer. • Continue training various staff on the operations, maintenance, and emergency response plans.
-Develop Standard Operating Procedures (SOPs) for the McLeod dam. • Included in the budget.
+63. Limited staff knowledge transfer for the McLeod Dam Continue training various staff on the operations, maintenance, and emergency response plans.
+Develop Standard Operating Procedures (SOPs) for the McLeod Dam.
+Included in the budget.
 Additional staff resources may be required.
-61. Aging and/or damaged infrastructure requires continuous monitoring and maintenance. • Repairing the McLeod dam to ensure that it is operating as expected.
-Increase security measures to ensure that the McLeod dam is protected from damage and vandalism. • Funding could be required.
+64. Aging and/or damaged infrastructure requires continuous monitoring and maintenance.
+Repairing the McLeod dam to ensure that it is operating as expected.
+Increase security measures to ensure that the McLeod dam is protected from damage and vandalism.
+Funding could be required.
 Additional staff resources may be required.
 4.4.
-3 Depot Lakes Campground !
-62. Operating and maintaining Depot Lakes Campground while remaining profitable. • Review the existing business plan annually at the end of each camping season to evaluate surplus or deficit. • Included in the budget.
-63. Ensuring the operation of Depot Lakes Campground aligns with QC's mandate. • Review existing strategic plan annually to ensure that it aligns with operational requirements. • Included in the budget.
-64. Conserve and protect the land from natural hazards such as shoreline erosion, pollution, and flooding. • Use existing internal expertise to manage development and demonstrate best management practices to the public. • Included in the budget.
-Could require funding.
+3 Depot Lakes Campgroun nd 65.
+Operating and maintaining Depot Lakes Campground to a profitable degree.
+Review the existing business plan annually at the end of each camping season to evaluate surplus or deficit.
+Included in the budget.

-4.4.: B Depot Lakes Campground (continued) 65.
-Liability for situations on QC-owned property.
-Ensure that site holders have liability insurance. • Included in the budget.
-66. Competing demands for the Depot Lake property.
-Distinguish boundaries between the Conservation Area and Campground (seasonal and transient) using these resources: Conservation Area Lands • Included in the budget.
+Issue & Risk Mitigation Measures Cost 4.4.3 Depot Lakes Campground (continued) 66.
+Ensuring the operation of Depot Lakes Campground aligns with QC's mandate.
+Review existing strategic plan annually to ensure that it aligns with operational requirements.
+Included in the budget.
+67. Conserve and protect the land from natural hazards such as shoreline erosion, and flooding.
+Use existing internal expertise to manage development and demonstrate best management practices to the public.
+Included in the budget.Could require funding.
+68. Liability for situations on QC-owned property. • Ensure that site holders have liability insurance.
+Included in the budget.
+69. Competing demands for the Depot Lake property.
+Distinguish boundaries between the Conservation Area and Campground (seasonal and transient) using these resources: Conservation Area Lands Strategy Depot Lakes Campground Business Plan Included in the budget.
 Additional funding may be required.
-67. Use of the Depot Lake Campgrounds may decline if the Depot Lake Dams are decommissioned due to funding challenges.
-Ensure recreational use is a priority when decommissioning dams; include a rigorous public consultation process.
-Explore gated parking or camping permits as a revenue generation source for Third Depot Lake Dam in the same manner as other locations. • Included in the budget.
+70. Use of the Depot Lake Campgrounds may decline if the Depot Lake Dams are decommissioned due to funding challenges.
+Ensure recreational use is a priority when decommissioning dams; include a rigorous public consultation process Explore gated parking or camping permits as a revenue generation source for Third Depot Lake Dam in the same manner as other locations.
+Included in the budget.
 Additional funding is required.
-4.4.4 4 Youth Education 1 68.
-Stable funding for ongoing activities.
-Continue to promote youth education.
-Invite councilors and Board members to youth education events to enhance program importance.
-Continue to seek donations and grants to pay for supplies and summer student positions.
-Seek funding support from Quinte Conservation Foundation. • Included in the budget.
-Requires additional funding.
-69. Maintaining alignment with grade-specific curriculum for a variety of programs.
-Review and expand curriculum-connected programs as needed • Included in the budget.
-70. Managing health and safety risks associated with outdoor education programming with local school boards and school administrators.
-Liability insurance Staff and volunteers continue to monitor trails and report findings/safety hazards • Included in the budget.
+4.4.
+4 Youth Education 71.
+Maintaining alignment with grade-specific curriculum.
+Review and expand curriculum- connected programs as needed.
+Included in the budget.
+72. Managing health and safety risks associated with outdoor education programming with local school boards and school administrators.
+Liability insurance Staff and volunteers continue to monitor trails and report findings/ safety hazards.
+Included in the budget.